MengyangGu/RobustGaSP-in-Matlab/README.md

 Installation:

 To use this package, first please download RobustGaSP_Matlab.zip.
 The examples.m contains some examples.
 You need to compile the C++ files by compile_cpp() in MATLAB and you only need to do it once.
-To do so, set the directory the folder "RobustGaSP_Matlab' and run the following lines:
+To do so, change the directory to the folder of "RobustGaSP_Matlab' and run the following lines:

 addpath('functions');
 compile_cpp();